micropython/micropython/docs/rp2/quickref.rst

 .. note::

-	REPL over UART is disabled by default.You can see the :ref:`rp2_intro` for details on how to enable REPL over UART.
+	REPL over UART is disabled by default.
+You can see the :ref:`rp2_intro` for details on how to enable REPL over UART.

 PWM (pulse width modulation)